axiom-crypto/halo2-browser/readme.md

 # halo2-browser

 This is a monorepo for using the halo2 proving system in-browser using WASM.
+To discuss or collaborate, join our community on [Telegram](https://t.me/halo2browser).

 ## Directory Structure